 This online course includes both theoretical background and practical clinical information.
 The inclusion of clinical case studies and interactive questions will optimise engagement and learning outcomes.

-This course is suitable for all primary care physicians, including general practitioners, continence clinicians, physiotherapists and continence nurse advisors and anyone with an interest in urinary incontinence.
+This course is suitable for all primary care physicians, including general practitioners, continence clinicians, physiotherapists, continence nurse advisors and anyone with an interest in urinary incontinence.

 - Identify clinical information to create a management plan.

 - Interpret diagnostics to guide therapeutic options.

 - Determine conservative and operative therapeutic options.

 - Compare complications such as recurrent urinary tract infections, overactive bladder or underactive bladder.